 What if I am not happy with the response to my request?

 The first stage is to contact us to request a review of your request.
-The Data Protection Act does not specify how long a review should take but in most cases the Council will attempt to review your request within 20 working days.
+The General Data Protection Regulation does not specify how long a review should take but in most cases the Council will attempt to review your request within 20 working days.

 If you are still unsatisfied after a review then the next stage is to contact the Information Commissioners Office (ICO):